Hong Kong’s Top Art Happenings to Visit This Autumn

 Hong Kong Palace Museum presents “Odysseys of Art: Masterpieces Collected by the Princes of Liechtenstein” with Exquisite Treasures from the Liechtenstein Princely Collections

-The highly anticipated exhibition brings over 120 priceless Treasures from the prestigious Princely Collection of Liechtenstein to Hong Kong for the very first time, this also articulates the HKPM’s mission of advancing dialogue among world civilizations.
-Divided thematically into 8 sections, the special exhibition sheds new light on the Collection by diving into each prince’s unique art collecting practice, as well as the profound influence of Chinese art and culture on European decorative arts and architecture over the past 400 years.
-A major highlight would be the city’s largest presentation of Masterpieces by 17th century Baroque painters Peter Paul Rubens and Anthony van Dyck, whose dramatic expression and vibrant palette made them highly sought-after by the European royalties.
+The highly anticipated exhibition brings over 120 priceless treasures from the prestigious Princely Collection of Liechtenstein to Hong Kong for the very first time, and articulates the HKPM’s mission of advancing dialogue among world civilizations.
+Divided thematically into eight sections, the special exhibition sheds new light on the Collection by diving into each prince’s unique art collecting practice, as well as the profound influence of Chinese art and culture on European decorative arts and architecture over the past 400 years.
+A major highlight will be the city’s largest presentation of Masterpieces by 17th century Baroque painters Peter Paul Rubens and Anthony van Dyck, whose dramatic expression and vibrant palette made them highly sought-after by the European royalties.

-Situated next to Xiqu Centre, the Cultural Plaza at the West Kowloon Cultural District debuts the 360 degree sound and light show “En Voyage with Claude Monet”, the first ever immersive experience of the French artist in Hong Kong.
-Curated by the Belgian creative studio Dirty Monitor and local art tech organizer ChillHoYeah, visitors will come across approximately 200 of Monet’s Masterpieces in a 36-minute long journey, walking through Masterpieces like Impression, Soleil Levant (1872), the painting to which the Impressionist movement was named after.
+Situated next to Xiqu Centre, the Cultural Plaza at the West Kowloon Cultural District (WKCD) debuts the 360-degree sound and light show, “En Voyage with Claude Monet,” the first ever immersive experience of the French artist in Hong Kong.
+Curated by the Belgian creative studio Dirty Monitor and local art tech Organizer ChillHoYeah, visitors will come across approximately 200 of Monet’s Masterpieces in a 36-minute journey, walking through Masterpieces like Impression, Soleil Levant (1872), the painting for which the Impressionist movement was named.

 For the latest travel requirements for inbound travelers, please visit https://www.discoverhongkong.com/eng/plan/traveller-info/boarding-and-testing-arrangements-upon-arrival.html.